enbacon/music-buddy/README.md

 * Sort pieces by type (i.e. Concerto, Sonata, Suite, etc.)
 * Send performance dates to iCal, Google Calendars, etc.
 * Have the ability to send the 'printable version' to friends via e-mail.
+* With some small reworking, this could become a template for things such as groceries and shopping lists.

 ### Unsolved Issues
 * No styling/ not intuitive user experience.